Timothy DeFoor

-Timothy Lionel DeFoor (born 1961 or 1962) is an American politician who is serving as the 50th Pennsylvania auditor general since 2021.
+Timothy Lionel DeFoor (born 1961 or 1962) is an American politician serving as the 50th Pennsylvania auditor general since 2021.
 A member of the Republican Party, he previously served as controller of Dauphin County, Pennsylvania from 2016 to 2021.

-DeFoor's victory in the 2020 Pennsylvania Auditor General election made him the first African American and person of color to win an election to a statewide executive office in Pennsylvania, and the second to hold statewide office following Tim Reese.
+DeFoor's victory in the 2020 Pennsylvania Auditor General election made him the first African-American and person of color to win an election to a statewide executive office in Pennsylvania, and the second to hold statewide office following Tim Reese.
 Upon taking office as auditor general, DeFoor also became the first Republican to hold that office since Barbara Hafer, who left office in 1997.

 Early life and education

 DeFoor was born in 1961 or 1962.
 He graduated from Susquehanna Township High School.
 DeFoor holds an associate degree in paralegal studies from Harrisburg Area Community College.
 He also graduated from Pennsylvania State University with a bachelor's degree in psychology, and earned a second bachelor's degree from the University of Pittsburgh in sociology and history.
 DeFoor earned a master's degree in project management from Harrisburg University of Science and Technology.